 "The LORD is abhorred."
 The proud vaunt themselves, and drive themselves toward what they covet.
 What they seek is mammon.
 That is why Jesus said we cannot serve God and mammon.

 Mammon is simply a code word for all things material and carnal.
 God and mammon are opposites.
 God represents the spiritual.
 Mammon represents the material and physical.
 The exaltation of the self is the driving factor in the pursuit for mammon.
-So the proud is shown either outright forgetting, carelessly overlooking, or defying God while vaunting themselves.
+So the proud are shown either outright forgetting, carelessly overlooking, or defying God while vaunting themselves.
 They put inordinate confidence in themselves and their abilities.
 They are not perceived in these two verses as being atheists, as one might think.
 For example, the Pharisees were not atheists.
 Were they proud, though?
 You had better believe that they were proud!

 The proud openly express belief in God, but the proud choose to not have Him totally involved in their lives.
 And so they are selective (especially in application to themselves) of anything that reduces their sovereignty—which they need to control the situation and circumstances.
-So full well, they reject the commandments of God that they may keep their own tradition, and all the while—hypocritically, publicly worshipping God.
+So, full well they reject the commandments of God that they may keep their own tradition, and all the while—hypocritically, publicly worshipping God.

-I have observed, in my time in the ministry [dealing with] marital problems, that it is usually the man who has a strong ego problem that is revealed in his unwillingness to seek help.
-So he frequently takes the, "Well it's your problem" attitude toward his wife.
+I have observed in my time in the ministry dealing with marital problems, that it is usually the man who has a strong ego problem that is revealed in his unwillingness to seek help.
+So he frequently takes the, "Well, it's your problem" attitude toward his wife.
 Do you know why?
 He is too ashamed to let others know that he has a weakness.
 Pride breeds a fear of exposure, and thus the warfare in the home continues on in an anxiety-ridden and sometimes very turbulent way.

 In verses 5 and 6, the psalmist complained because the proud so often appear to be getting their way in the world.
 It gives the impression that God is giving His approval of their ways by granting them success in what they do.
 In verse 7, it shows the proud use their tongues as a weapon to sarcastically put others down, even to the extent of blaspheming others in the same manner that God is blasphemed.

 A person may not openly blaspheme God, but he will blaspheme those who are made in the image of God, and somehow think that he is not sinning.
 He does the blaspheming because he thinks he is above and is superior to those poor things.
-He plays the game of "one-up-man-ship" very well.
+He plays the game of one-upmanship very well.
 He uses his tongue to make himself look good, and come out on the top even if he has to lie and/or distort.

 In Psalm 119:69, the psalmist says: "The proud have forged a lie against me."
 That is what the proud will do in order to win.
 The proud have to win, and they fight to win.
 It says here they will use lies, or distort the truth to make another look bad.
 Why lie?
 There are two reasons.
 (1) It makes them think they are better able to attain what they covet.
 (2) They have to uphold and protect their image, or to build it up to what they imagine it ought to be.

 In verses 8 through 10, using metaphors, the proud are compared to gangsters, who beat their prey, and hunters who regard the poor as their victims to be used—and not as fellow-beings intended to share life in God's creation.
 God shows the hypocrisy that results.
-They are like the Pharisees who appear one way ? humble - while actually competing, looking for an advantage to put themselves ahead.
+They are like the Pharisees who appear one way—humble—while actually competing, looking for an advantage to put themselves ahead.

 We have got to understand that the proud are not necessarily shaking their fists at God.
 The proud are capable of doing these things simply by ignoring Him, because their faith in Him, and their fear of Him, and humility before Him, is of such low degree that God simply fades into the background.
 "God is not in all of his thoughts."
 The proud are very selective.